HeQihan

 sudo nano ~/.secrets/certbot/cloudflare.ini

-Enter the following content in nano, replacing your-cloudflare-api-token with your own API token.
+Input the following content in nano, replacing your-cloudflare-api-token with your own API token.

 dns_cloudflare_api_token = your-cloudflare-api-token